DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 Athletics is a Strength skill, but Bluffing is a Conviction skill.
 All Attributes and Skills are listed below.
-3. Modifiers reflect a character’s level of expertise given Attribute or Skill domain and allow you to add that number to the DR when making a Check.
+3. Modifiers reflect a character’s level of expertise given Attribute or Skill domain and allow you to add that number to the Difficulty Range (DR) when making a Check.
 These modifiers are determined at Character Creation and can be improved as you Level Up.

 **Complete Attribute and Skill List:**